Queen of Blood: Release

 On December 1, 2003, Queen of Blood was featured at the Sitges Film Festival in Spain.

 Reception

 In her review of a double bill with the feature Three in the Attic, Renata Adler of The New York Times called Queen of Blood the livelier of the two films.

-Harrington later wrote, "Some years later, it was very flattering to realize that I had created the prototype for a whole series of science-fiction movies dealing with monstrous creatures from outer space."
+Director Harrington felt that Ridley Scott's Alien (1979) must have received some inspiration from his earlier feature, saying: "Ridley's film is like a greatly enhanced, expensive and elaborate version of Queen of Blood".
+He later elaborated: "Some years later, it was very flattering to realize that I had created the prototype for a whole series of science-fiction movies dealing with monstrous creatures from outer space."